collocations.org

 I wanted to find out how old he was without asking him a direct question.

-exam, multiple choice, quiz, test
+exam, multiple-choice, quiz, test

-VERB + QUESTION
+VERB + question

-ask (sb) | have
+ask (sb)

 address, put

-I''d like to put a question to the first speaker.
+I'd like to put a question to the first speaker.

 bombard sb with, fire

-The children bombarded us with questions. | The interview panel fired questions at me from all angles.
+The interview panel fired questions at me from all angles.

 frame, phrase